Running a business from a rented property

 Allowable expenses for working or running a business from home

-If you are using your home for work or running a business, you will likely incur additional costs and you can claim these as allowable expenses against your income tax liability.
+If you are using your home for work or running a business, you will likely incur additional costs and Employees can generally only claim limited home working expenses where they are required to work from home and are not reimbursed by their employer.

-HMRC states that any expenses claimed must be ‘wholly, necessarily and exclusively’ for the purposes of business.
+HMRC states that any expenses claimed must be ‘wholly and exclusively’ for the purposes of the business (for self-employed individuals).
 However, it may be that certain expenses have both a private and business purpose – a bill for heating and lighting, for example.
 In that case you have to apportion the costs between private and business use.

 -